This information should guide you through the process of getting a Guam license.

 (A single drink can put you above that level).

 After six months, you are eligible for the driving test, provided you have a certificate of completion from a DMV-approved driving school.
+You must also get a traffic clearance ($10 fee) from the traffic court - Northern District Court in Dededo or Superior Court of Guam in Hagatna.
+This will prove you have had a clean driving record for the past six months.

 To make your appointment for the driving test, you must present your ID, your learner's permit and your certificate from your driving school.